PedroMartelleto/PedroMartelleto/README.md

 ### Hello 👋, my name is Pedro.

+I'm a CS student, currently living in Germany.
+Since I was little, I've loved to code - it feels like a very unique mix of giving creative space to logic while constructing something meaningful.
+My areas of interest span everything from visuals (frontend and computer graphics), to apps (web, iOS), machine learning & data science, as well as lower-level code & algorithms (C, C++).

 Click the arrows below for a preview of each project!

 ### Project Highlights